Malaysia won’t drop case against Vietnamese in Kim killing

 Huong’s lawyer Hisyam Teh Poh Teik told the court they were disappointed with the attorney general’s decision and said prosecutors were being unfair to Huong.

-“It does not speak well of our criminal justice system.
-It does not bring confidence to our criminal justice system,” Teh said.
+“It does not bring confidence to our criminal justice system.
+Very obviously, there is discrimination.
+The AG favored one party to the other,” Teh said.

-He also sought a deferment of the trial, saying Huong has been unwell and sleeping an hour each night since Aisyah’s release and is not in a position to testify.
+He also sought a deferment of the trial, saying Huong has been unwell since Aisyah’s release and is not in a position to testify.

+Huong stood in the dock and responded to the judge’s questions on the deferment request, saying she suffered from tension and stress.
+“I have no idea what is going on,” she said.

-The judge agreed to postpone it until April 1 but warned there should be no more delay.
+The judge agreed to postpone the trial until April 1 but warned there should be no more delay.
+The defense phase of the trial was to have begun Monday.

 Huong looked tired and was sobbing as she spoke to Vietnamese Embassy officials after the court hearing ended.